MischaU8/yumyum/fillets/optimizing-fillet-intersections-02_y2PV9Ui9hFo.md

 Uploaded: 2023-05-16

-yum yum Floyd here with a quick look at optimizing fillet interactions and plasticity in this example if I add fillets to these edges the results of the transition area is undesirable to produce cleaner fillets
+yum yum Floyd here with a quick look at optimizing fillet interactions in Plasticity in this example if I add fillets to these edges the results of the transition area is undesirable to produce cleaner fillets